lbwa/Front-End-Interview/README.md

 # Front-End Interview

-This repository is used to prepare to my front-end interview.
+This repository is used to prepare myself for front-end interview.